-Specific risks applicable to the Fund: Investors should refer to Appendix VII for a detailed explanation of each of the specific risks.
+Specific risks applicable to the Fund: Investors should refer to Appendix VII for a detailed

 Derivatives: Derivatives may be used for the purposes of Efficient Portfolio Management and meeting the investment objectives of the Fund and in accordance with the maximum exposure permitted by COLL.
 It is not intended that the use of derivatives in this way will cause the NAV of the Fund to have high volatility or otherwise cause its risk profile to rise.
 However, it still could lead to large changes in the value of the Fund and a potential large financial loss.